Cesarito2021/CH-GEE/README.md

 This GEE application was initially conceived during the 2nd edition Google Earth Engine Summer School organized by the Laboratory of Forest Geomatics, University of florence (September).

 # CH-GEE web application configuration
+# Spatial extent setting
 ## Input/Output options
 Area of Interest (AOI) definition: Users can define the AOI by either 1) drawing it manually or 2) uploading a polygon in format Shapefile.
 For projection details, users can refer to the official GEE guide.
-## Choose Forest Mask
+## Toggle Forest Mask
 Users can select one of the three options for forest masks available in the CH-GEE web app: 1.Forest mask available at "GOOGLE/DYNAMICWORLD/V1" and 2.
 Forest mask available at "JAXA/ALOS/PALSAR/YEARLY/FNF".
-In contrast, the CH-GEE will assume that the full AOI is covered by forest.
+In contrast, the "exclude forest mask" option will assume that the full AOI is covered by forest.
+# Data setting
-## Choose GEDI Canopy Heights
+## Select GEDI Rh relative height metric
 Users can select between 1) single GEDI Relative Height (Rh; m) metric ranging from 1% to 100%, or 2) The average GEDI Rh metric among 75%, 90%, 95%, and 100%.
+## Temporal extent setting for GEDI footprints collection
+Specify the start and end dates (Year/Month/Day) for GEDI collections to access data based on the specified period.
+## Temporal extent setting for Sentinel 1/2 collection
+Specify the start and end dates (Year/Month/Day) for the Sentinel 1/2 collection to access data based on the specified period.
+The cloud coverage threshold for Sentinel-2 pixels is set at 70%, as this is widely recognized as a practical limit for ensuring accurate pixel-wise analyses
+# Model parameter setting
-## Choose Machine Learning (ML) Algorithm
+## Select and set Machine Learning (ML) algorithm
-Users can pick from 1) Random Forests (RF), 2) Gradient Tree Boosting (GB), and 3) Classification and Regression Trees (CART).
+Users can select one of the three ML option: 1) Random Forests (RF), 2) Gradient Tree Boosting (GB), and 3) Classification and Regression Trees (CART).
 Hyperparameters for RF include the number of decision trees (numberOfTrees), variables per split (variablesPerSplit), minimum training samples in each leaf node (minLeafPopulation), input fraction for bagging per tree (bagFraction), and maximum leaf nodes per tree (maxNodes).
 For GB, parameters encompass the number of decision trees (numberOfTrees), learning rate (shrinkage), sampling rate for stochastic tree boosting (samplingRate), maximum leaf nodes per tree (maxNodes), and loss function for regression (loss).
 CART parameters include maximum leaf nodes per tree (maxNodes) and minimum training samples in each leaf node (minLeafPopulation).
-## Set period for Sentinel 1/2 collection
-Specify the start and end dates (Year/Month/Day) for the Sentinel 1/2 time series used for Canopy Height mapping.
-## Set Cloud Coverage Percentage for Sentinel-2
-Users can set the maximum acceptable percentage of cloud cover in Sentinel-2 images using a scoring function.
+# Download setting
 ## Download Canopy Height Map
-Configure Google Drive folder settings and specify the image name (.GeoTIFF) for saving tree height map images.
+Users need to customize the desired folder and file name using the “Download Canopy Height Map” button in the CH-GEE app.
 ## Run CH-GEE
-Compute the CH-GEE web app with the selected parameters for the defined study area.
-Users can then automatically generate a Canopy Height map along with corresponding scatter plots and variable importance graphs.
+Run the CH-GEE web app using the selected parameters for the defined study area.
+Users can automatically generate a Canopy Height map, along with scatter plots and variable importance graphs.
+To visualize the R-squared values, users can hover over the function formula
 ## Run CH-GEE
 Clear previously set parameters and study area configurations.